-Pre-Teaching Review Pre-Assessment Moderation Post-Assessment Moderation Check In

-New staff Existing staff New staff Existing staff New staff Existing staff New staff Existing staff

-First delivery of a new module 11

-First delivery of an existing module using new assessments and materials

-First delivery of an existing module using existing assessments and materials

-Module has had significant changes

-Module has new assessments

-First delivery of a module at a new site

-Has not been moderated for three years
+Pre-Teaching Review Pre-Assessment Moderation Post-Assessment Moderation New staff Existing staff New staff Existing staff New staff Existing staff First delivery of a new module First delivery of an existing module using new assessments and materials First delivery of an existing module using existing assessments and materials Module has had significant changes Module has new assessments First delivery of a module at a new site Issues with a module have been identified through self-assessment processes, e.g. student feedback, peer observation, etc. Has not been moderated for three years

-© Waikato Institute of Technology (Wintec) 2017 Academic Manual
+© Waikato Institute of Technology (Wintec) 2019 Academic Manual